 Time: 2-3 hours

-Aberdulais is now part of a National Trust site alongside the Aberdulais Tin Works, and features the UK's largest electricity-producing water wheel.
-Melincourt, the second tallest waterfall in Wales at an impressive 80ft, sits in a beautiful 12-acre nature reserve manages by the Wildlife Trust
+Aberdulais Falls is located National Trust site alongside the former Aberdulais Tin Works.
+The site features the UK's largest electricity-producing water wheel.
+Melincourt Waterfall, which is an impressive 80ft high, sits in a beautiful 12-acre nature reserve manages by the Wildlife Trust.

 Watch out for: Herons, foxes and redstart, pied flycatcher or nuthatch in the summer.